nikosath/frontend-nanodegree-mobile-portfolio/README.md

 #### index.html

-* Using the 'defer' keyword, I deferred the loading and execution of `analytics.js`, until after the initial render or other critical parts of the page have finished loading.
+* Using the `defer` keyword, I deferred the loading and execution of `analytics.js`, until after the initial render or other critical parts of the page have finished loading.
 * Using `media = "print"`, I removed `print.css` from the CRP (Critical